J030104/Soft-Block-Floorplanning/README.md

 ﻿## Soft-Block-Floorplanning
----
-### Purpose

-This program aims to minimize the total area occupied by a set of soft blocks (macros).
+#### This program aims to minimize the total area occupied by a set of soft blocks (macros).

-Floorplan Representation: Sequence Pair method paired with the Longest Common Sequence Algorithm Optimization Technique: Simulated Annealing
+- Floorplan Representation: Sequence Pair method paired with the Longest Common Sequence Algorithm
+- Optimization Technique: Simulated Annealing
 ---
 ### Overview
 #### Programming Language: C++